MicrosoftDocs/dynamics365smb-docs/archive/SetupAndAdministration/admin-how-to-create-a-new-company.md

 ### To create a new company

 1. Create a new company.
-For more information, see [How to: Create Companies](../How%20to:%20Create%20Companies.md) and information on the <xref:Microsoft.Dynamics.Nav.Management.Cmdlets.New-NAVCompany> cmdlet.
+For more information, see [Create Companies](../How%20to:%20Create%20Companies.md) and information on the <xref:Microsoft.Dynamics.Nav.Management.Cmdlets.New-NAVCompany> cmdlet.

 2. Switch to the ADD INCLUDE<!--[!INCLUDE[nav_windows](../../includes/-$-s_company-how-to-select-a-company-$-.md).